drewjocham/mongo-migration-tool/INSTALL.md

 ## Homebrew Installation (macOS/Linux)

-The easiest way to install mongo-essential on macOS and Linux is via Homebrew.
+The easiest way to install mongo-migration on macOS and Linux is via Homebrew.

 ### Prerequisites